acp91/Predicting_Stock_Prices/README.md

     * finRecomm.py: imports some of the index data
     * LSTM.py: imports relevant data for the selected stock, builds LSTM model and can be used to predict future prices
   * static Folder: contains subfolders for the Flask app
-    * css: css formating for the webpage
+    * css: css formatting for the webpage
     * images: images for the webpage
   * template Folder: contains index.html file which is used to render the webpage for Flask app

 Additionally app Folder contains the following files:
 * app.py: main python script for the Flask app
 * contentRecommRanges.txt: txt file that serves as input to contentBasedRecom.py.
 It is used to split fundamentals into different ranges which are then transformed into matrices of 1s and 0s depending on whether the value of a stock for a certain fundamental falls in a range or not.
 User can change these ranges and re-create a new matrix if desired.
 Example: **ebitdaMargins, 0, 1, 11**
-  * first input the name of the fundametanl.
-To see all availabel fundamentals, run yahoo_fin.Ticker('GOOG').info (where GOOG can be replaced with any ticker)
+  * first input the name of the fundamental.
+To see all available fundamentals, run yahoo_fin.Ticker('GOOG').info (where GOOG can be replaced with any ticker)
   * the next 3 values represent lower bound, upper bound and number of brackets.
 Any value below lower bound is assigned to the lowest bracket and any value above upper bound is assigned to the highest bracket
-* my_df & my_df_extra: outputs of function createDf() from contentBasedRecom.py.
+* my_df & my_df_extra: outputs of function **createDf()** from **contentBasedRecom.py**.
 As fundamentals are only updated quarterly, I ran the process once and save the underlying data to be used for any stock
 * requirements.txt: package requirements to run the Flask app

 ## Running the App